 The government also offers a simplified procedure.
 Under this scheme, instead of deducting and paying separate social security and withholding tax as described above, you deduct and pay 5% of the gross salary to a cantonal social security fund.
 Employees do not have to file an additional tax declaration for this income and you do not have to issue an annual wage statement.
 This is sent directly to the employee by the social security fund.

-If you pay your nanny no more than CHF 21,330 a year (CHF 1,777.50 monthly) then you would qualify for this scheme – if you have more than one domestic employee, the total annual salary amount must be no more than CHF 56,880.
+If you pay your nanny no more than CHF 22,050 a year (CHF 1,837.50 monthly) then you would qualify for this scheme.
 The scheme is open Swiss and foreign employees.
 However, family members and cross-border workers living in Liechtenstein and France do not qualify.

 Switzerland has a pension system with three elements, known as three pillars.
 The first, funded from social security payments, is paid by the state.
 The second is funded by salary deductions invested in the name of the employee.
 The third pillar is an optional payment that can be made every year by all employees.
 All of these payments are tax deductible.

-Employers are not responsible for the third pillar, but must make social security payments for the first pillar (point 3 above) and second pillar payments if monthly pay exceeds CHF 21,330 a year, equivalent to around 16 hours a week on an hourly wage of CHF 25.
+Employers are not responsible for the third pillar, but must make social security payments for the first pillar and second pillar payments if pay exceeds CHF 22,050 a year, equivalent to around 16 hours a week on an hourly wage of CHF 26.50.
+This limit is rarely reached for domestic cleaners in private employment.
 There are many different plans and legal minimums.
 Payments include employer and employee payments, which are deducted from salary payments.

 quitt.ch can also set up and administer second pillar pensions.